 If you have a few extra days to spare, consider taking day trips from Barcelona to nearby destinations:

-• Girona: Discover the medieval charm of Girona, with its well-preserved city walls, narrow streets, and historic sites.
-Game of Thrones fans will recognize some iconic locations.
+• Girona: See Girona’s well preserved medieval charm with it’s narrow streets, historic buildings and city walls.
+It’s as recognizable to Game of Thrones fans as some iconic locations.

-• Tarragona: Explore the ancient Roman ruins in Tarragona, including an impressive amphitheater and a seaside promenade offering beautiful Mediterranean views.
+• Tarragona: Go see the ancient Roman ruins of Tarragona as you explore an impressive amphitheater and a seaside prom all with beautiful Mediterranean views.

-• Sitges: Relax in the coastal town of Sitges, known for its picturesque beaches, vibrant nightlife, and annual film festival.
+• Sitges: Visit the coastal town of Sitges, a beautiful town with beaches, great nightlife and annual film festival.

 Posted